 TITHING/DONATION TO CHARITY

 We firmly believe in giving back to what you feel passionate about!
 We recommend saving 10% of your take-home income and giving it to your church or charity of choice.
-You can read more about how we get that amount HERE.

 BECOME FINANCIALLY SECURE

 In order to become financially secure, you've got to take control of your finances!
 The first step for that is to start budgeting and being purposeful with your money.
 We highly recommend reading our post on the 70% rule – it will really help you figure out where to put all of your money and give it a purpose!

 You should also consider setting financial goals for your kids!
 Give your kids a place to put the money they earn from allowance, jobs, birthdays, and holidays.
 Teach your kids about money and help them save for their most-wanted items with our free kid's savings tracker!